chrishoward/dev-demand/README.md

-# dev-demand
+# jobs-ui

-Record and display data relating to software development jobs and demand in the industry User interface service.
+Record and display data relating to software development jobs and demand in the industry\
+This repository covers the user interface service for the application.